If Excel can’t resolve a formula you’re trying to create, you may get an error message like this one:

 If a workbook is missing, a formula that refers to it remains intact until you update the formula.

 For example, if your formula is =[Book1.xlsx]Sheet1'!A1 and you no longer have Book1.xlsx, the values referenced in that workbook stay available.
 However, if you edit and save a formula that refers to that workbook, Excel shows the Update Values dialog box and prompts you to enter a file name.
-Click Cancel, and then make sure that this data isn’t lost by replacing the formulas that refer to the missing workbook with the formula results.
+Select Cancel, and then make sure this data isn’t lost by replacing the formulas that refer to the missing workbook with the formula results.

 For example, you might want to copy the resulting value of a formula to a cell on another worksheet.
 Or you might want to delete the values that you used in a formula after you copied the resulting value to another cell on the worksheet.
-Both of these actions cause an invalid cell reference error (#REF!) to appear in the destination cell, because the cells that contain the values that you used in the formula can no longer be referenced.
+Both of these actions cause an invalid cell reference error (#REF!) to appear in the destination cell, because the cells that contain the values you used in the formula can no longer be referenced.

-You can avoid this error by pasting the resulting values of formulas without the formula in destination cells.
+You can avoid this error by pasting the resulting values of formulas, without the formula, in destination cells.